Breast Lift Surgery in Orlando

 - Vertical scar - "lollipop" - a scar around the nipple and a single vertical scar down the underside of the breast

 - Anchor scar - scar around the nipple, down the underside of the breast, and across the crease of the breast (Wise pattern)

 The vertical scar lift, with a technique called autoaugmentation, has become very popular at Dr. Spence's practice.
 This technique uses the lower drooping portion of the breast tissue like a breast implant.
 This is sewn to the chest wall producing a full rounded natural appearance to the upper portion of the breast.
 Many patients have commented that this technique gives the appearance of a natural body breast implant.

 - Loss of nipple sensation

 - Poor scarring: breast lift scars will take several months to reach their final appearance

-This is a short list of risks associated with breast lift surgery, when you meet with Dr. Spence about your breast lift surgery, you will be given a more extensive list and the preventive measures to reduce these risks.
+This is a short list of risks associated with the surgery.
+When you meet with our doctors about your surgery, you will be given a more extensive list and the preventive measures to reduce these risks.

 Breast lifts are as much an art as they are a science.
-Your plastic surgeon should be committed to breast lift surgery, body contouring and must be properly credentialed.
-The focus should be well-balanced body proportion, a restoration of youth and femininity.
-To schedule a breast lift consultation with Dr. Spence at Hillcrest Plastic Surgery, call 407-999-2585 or request a breast lift consultation online.
+Your plastic surgeon should be properly credentialed.
+The focus should be well-balanced body proportion, and a restoration of youth and femininity.
+To schedule a breast lift consultation with our board-certified plastic surgeons at Hillcrest Plastic Surgery, call 407-999-2585 or request a breast lift consultation online.

 This is a question your plastic surgeon will help you answer.
 A common thought among patients is the pencil test, i.e. if a pencil can be held in the crease of your breast then a lift is needed.
 This is sometimes but not always true.
 In general, the lower the nipple is from the crease of the breast and the more stretched skin there is, the higher the likelihood of needing a breast lift.